mfigurski80/NTPeek/README.md

 - date accepts `:relative`, `:simple`, and `:full` for different representations of date values

+- id accepts `:short`, which will show just the first 4 characters of the id (for reference)

 #### Special Select Fields

 Although the field name specified in a tag usually has to actually exist on your Notion DB, there are some special fields that Notion or the tool provides.
 These are listed here: